This post contains affiliate links.

-Let’s be honest: some mornings you’re lucky if you remember to put on deodorant, let alone whip up a fresh and nourishing green smoothie from scratch.
+Some mornings you’re lucky if I remember to put on deodorant, let alone whip up a fresh and nourishing green smoothies from scratch.
 That’s why frozen meal prep smoothie packs are my secret weapon.
 I’m talking about prepped, stored in the freezer, ready-to-blend smoothies to save your time, sanity, and sad spinach from dying a slow death in your fridge.

 If you love smoothies but hate daily messes, wasted produce, or chopping pineapple at 7am (who doesn’t?), follow along.
 Your future self is gonna love you for this!